Thursday, October 10, 2024

 Silver And Gold

-I was listening to a John Lee Hooker track and I asked, 'Who's playing the drums?'
+I was listening to a John Lee Hooker track, and I asked, 'Who's playing the drums?'
 'That's his foot,' Keith [Richards] said.
 'He was just kicking at the floorboards.'
 I was blown out of it.
 I left with my head in a spin and I went back to my hotel room on my own and wrote 'Silver And Gold' and tried to apply what I'd just heard to the project at hand, which was an anti-apartheid record.
 I called Keith the next day and said, 'Can I come round, I've got a song I'd like to play for you?
 Maybe you'd like to play on it?'
 Keith said, 'Sure.'
-So I recorded an acoustic version of this, my first blues song, with Keith Richards and Ronnie Wood. - Bono, U2 By U2 2006
+So, I recorded an acoustic version of this, my first blues song, with Keith Richards and Ronnie Wood. - Bono, U2 By U2 2006

-Pride (In The Name Of Love)
+Pride (In the Name of Love)

 A great live version from McNichols Arena is a song that always inspires at any U2 show.
+This song, like so many, is best live as Bono can put his passion on display.

 Angel of Harlem